Experience one of New Zealand’s (if not the world’s) best GlowWorm displays, deep in the Paparoa National Park, near Punakaiki New Zealand.

 Please be honest if you are unable to meet any of the following conditions as your inability to do so could put yourself and others at risk.

 There are no handrails, walkways or infrastructure inside the cave to assist you.
-You should therefore be confident with your footing and happy to navigate very uneven surfaces and steps.
+You should therefore be confident with your footing and happy to navigate very uneven and slippery surfaces and steps.